mavillez/Oblivion/docs/source/modules.rst

     simulations, with either explicit water or generalized Born solvent models.

-For the full list of installed modules see :ref:`installed software <Installed Software>`:.
+For the full list of installed modules see the :ref:`installed software section <Installed Software>`.